|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a mixing glass, muddle the watermelon to extract its juice.
+In a mixing glass, muddle the watermelon to extract the juice.

-Pour the vanilla syrup into a frosty pint glass, then fill halfway with watermelon juice.
+Pour the vanilla syrup into a frosty glass, then fill with the watermelon juice.

 - When straining the watermelon, you can get a little extra juice by pressing the fruit into the strainer.
 Be sure to use a fine-mesh strainer to capture all the seeds and small pieces of fruit.